strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.19 =
+* Rewrote the pmpro_login_redirect function.
+It's cleaner now.
+Important: there was a pmpro_login_redirect hook in there that was fairly redundant with the core login_redirect hook.
+I've renamed the pmpro hook to pmpro_login_redirect_to because I had a hook with the same name (pmpro_login_redirect) used in a different place to control whether or not PMPro redirects the register page to the levels page.
+Having one hook for two things is a bad idea.
+It seems like more people were using the hook for controlling the registration redirect, so I left that one alone and renamed these.
+* Changed PMPro page creation to set all membership pages as subpages of the membership account page.
+This results in nicer menus for themes that add all top level pages to the menu.
+* Updated the checkout page to submit to "" (itself) instead of echoing the checkout page URL here.
+(Since we can have multiple checkout pages.)
+This also fixes from SSL conflicts that may crop up on the checkout page.
+* Updated the priority of a few actions/hooks so the "besecure" https stuff gets run as soon as possible.
+Before it was possible that some URLs could be written out with http: on an HTTPS page before PMPro had a chance to fix things.
+You should have fewer SSL errors on the checkout page to deal with now.
+* Added an option on the payment settings page to "nuke" http: links on all secure pages.
+This option can add time to your page loads, but will ensure that all http: links for your domain are replaced with https: links.
+* Allowing multiple pages to use the [pmpro_checkout] shortcode so you can create multiple checkout pages.
+This is good if you want a separate templated checkout page for each membership level or product you have.
+* You can now add a pmpro_default_level custom field, set to the id # of the level you want, that will be used if you navigate directly to a checkout page without setting a level.
+* Added some stuff to support adding shipping fields via hooks.
+Add this plugin to your site, edit, and activate to add shipping to your checkout: https://gist.github.com/1894897
 * Removed the price from the description sent to PayPal.
 The DESC field is limited to 127 characters and must match up across API calls.
 So there is a good chance the price would get truncated which could be confusing.
 This was a kind of hack anyway.
 PayPal should show the price data it has.
 Not sure why it won't.
 The price is still reviewed on the review page of your site though.
 * The recaptcha code now checks for a previous error before changing pmpro_msg to "All Good".
 * Fixed warning in pmpro_has_membership_access().
 Fixed a bunch of other warnings here and there.
 * Rewrote pmpro_updateMembershipCategories() just to be cleaner
-* Rewrote the pmpro_login_redirect function.
-It's cleaner now.
-Important: there was a pmpro_login_redirect hook in there that was fairly redundant with the core login_redirect hook.
-I've renamed the pmpro hook to pmpro_login_redirect_url because I had a hook with the same name (pmpro_login_redirect) used in a different place to control whether or not PMPro redirects the register page to the levels page.
-Having one hook for two things is a bad idea.
-It seems like more people were using the hook for controlling the registration redirect, so I left that one alone and renamed these.
 * Added pmpro_state_dropdowns filter.
 If you return true, the state field will become a dropdown with US states.
 Use the pmpro_states and pmpro_states_abbreviations filters to change the array of states used.

 = 1.3.18.1 =